 Anything special to prepare the raw vegetable before cooking them?
 It’s your call if you choose to snip the ends of the peas.
 You may also want to pull the string that runs down the sides of the snap peas.
 If you are buying super fresh snap peas the string and ends will be super tender and this step can be avoided!

-Do I have to blanche the sugar snap peas?
+Do I have to blanch the sugar snap peas?
 Can’t I just sauté them at the end to avoid that extra step?
-I highly reccomend that you blanch the peas.
-It will give you the beautiful green color and there is less likely chance you will over cook the snap peas and avoid having a mushy side dish.
+I highly recommend that you blanch the peas.
+It will give you a beautiful green color and there is a less likely chance you will overcook the snap peas and avoid having a mushy side dish.

 More Vegetable Side Dishes you might enjoy!

-- Creamy Scalloped Potatoes~ my go to for every special occasion!
+- Creamy Scalloped Potatoes recipe ~ my go-to for every special occasion!

 - Healthy Creamy Cauliflower Puree